Michael Roth (baseball): Los Angeles Angels

-The Los Angeles Angels of Anaheim drafted Roth in the 9th round (297th overall) of the 2012 Major League Baseball Draft.
+The Los Angeles Angels of Anaheim drafted Roth in the 9th round (297th overall) of the 2012 Major League Baseball draft.
 He began his professional career in 2012 for the Orem Owlz in the Pioneer League.

 Roth pitched for Great Britain in the 2013 World Baseball Classic Qualifiers.
 In his only game he pitched 3 1/3 innings, giving up four earned runs.
 Roth possesses dual citizenship with Great Britain and the United States due to his mother's English heritage.

 Roth started the 2013 season with the Arkansas Travelers of the Double-A Texas League.
 He started, and won, their April 9 game against the Midland RockHounds.
 On April 13, 2013, with 27 innings of minor league experience, the Angels promoted Roth to the major leagues.
 Roth made his first major league appearance that evening against the Houston Astros, and pitched two innings of hitless, scoreless relief in the Angels' win.

 Roth was designated for assignment by the Angels on April 27, 2014.
 He cleared waivers and was sent outright to Double-A Arkansas on May 1.
 He was called back up to the majors again on July 5.
-Roth was designated for assignment again on November 20, and elected to become a free agent.
+Roth was designated for assignment again on November 20.
+He cleared waivers and elected free agency on November 25.